allegro/bigflow/docs/technologies.md

 ''').run()
 ```

+Note that to fetch a result, you need to call the `run` method.

 #### Collect list

-The `collect_list` method works almost the same as the `collect` method, the difference is that it returns a Python `list`.
+The `collect_list` method works almost the same as the `collect` method,
+the difference is that it returns a Python `list`.

 ```python
 rows: list = dataset.collect('''